Jennifer Carroll Foy: Healthcare

 Carroll Foy voted to pass Medicaid expansion in the General Assembly in March 2018, expanding health insurance coverage for 400,000 Virginians.

 Women's rights

 Carroll Foy proposed and passed the Equal Rights Amendment, making Virginia the 38th state to ratify the constitutional amendment.

 Criminal justice

 A public defender, Carroll Foy has advocated for the reform of cash bail, criticizing what she called Virginia's "justice-for-profit system".

 Carroll Foy initially abstained from voting on a 2020 proposal to reduce prison sentences, bringing Virginia's "earned sentence credit" program in line with other states.
 She eventually voted in favor of a significantly more conservative version of the bills.

 Redistricting

 Carroll Foy supports third-party, commission-drawn legislative maps but opposed the amendment to the state constitution as proposed in 2020, saying she felt it was wrong to inscribe a “substandard” proposal in the constitution.

 Labor

 Carroll Foy has been an advocate for paid family and medical leave for all workers.
+In December 2025, Carroll Foy filed a bill to repeal the right-to-work law in Virginia.